Five reasons why Fraser Island was the royal favourite!

 World Heritage-listed Fraser Island really has it all – from crystal clear lakes, glistening freshwater creeks, golden sand dunes, pristine beaches that stretch on forever (75 miles to be exact!), as well as a total of 206, 970 acres of protected rainforest – one of the only places in the world where rainforests grow on the sand, at elevation of 200 metres.

 The pristine environment is home to sky-high satinay trees, in excess of 1000 years old.
 The soaring satinays were even used to re-build the London docks after the Second World War – a connection close to home, for the royal couple.
-The Royal Couple will visit Fraser Island as part of the Queen’s Commonwealth Canopy Initiative, which was launched in 2015.
+The Royal Couple visited Fraser Island as part of the Queen’s Commonwealth Canopy Initiative, which was launched in 2015.

 2. THE ROYAL MENU